What Is Sales Territory Mapping?

 The real challenge — and opportunity — lies in effective sales territory management.
 This is how you implement your sales territory plan, monitor its performance, and tweak accordingly.

-A sales leader's first order of business is to provide training so that the sales organization understands how to operate within the new territory structure.
+A sales leader's first order of business is to provide coaching so that the sales organization understands how to operate within the new territory structure.

 This might include: